Symptoms of Brain Tumors

 - Sensation and processing of sensory input

 - Personality or behavior, such as lack of emotion or impulsiveness

 - Ability to do learned movements or gestures

 - Ability to process information

-- Weakness or loss of sensation in parts of the body
+- Muscle strength or sensation in one or more parts of the body